In this section

 Talks in Contemporary Art

-In the academic year 2022-23, the Ruskin will be hosting a series of talks by leading practitioners in international contemporary art (artists, writers, curators and others), which will be open to the University community and the public.
-These talks will be held at the School's East Oxford building in Bullingdon Road, usually at 5pm on alternate Thursdays (even weeks) through the term.
+The talks are open to the University community and the public, held at the School's East Oxford building in Bullingdon Road, usually at 5pm on alternate Tuesdays (even weeks) through the term.
 Details of the full programme will be updated below.

 https://bit.ly/Ruskin_ContArtTalks.